Mindful moments of calm

 There’s no denying that music can energise and uplift us when we’re feeling a little weary.
 By taking some time out to enjoy our favourite tunes, we might also find we’re able to reconnect with our work with fresh vigour.
 If listening to music supports you and your work, you could create a playlist of your favourite relaxing or upbeat tunes for when you need them the most.
-And if you fancy a dance interlude, there’s nothing to stop breaking out a few moves!
+And if you fancy a dance interlude, there’s nothing to stop you breaking out a few moves!

 5. Space for books

-Picking up a book can change our focus and help us to slow things down.
+Picking up a book can change our focus and slow things down.
 So, whether you take fifteen minutes at lunchtime or use reading to unwind at the end of the day, it’s a lovely habit to make space for.
-This year I’ve set myself a goal to read at least one book a month, so I’d be grateful for your recommendations!
+This year I’ve set myself a goal to read at least one book a month, so I’d be grateful for any book recommendations!
 My favourite books of 2018 were Notes on a Nervous Planet by Matt Haig, Playing Big by Tara Mohr and Ikigai, The Japanese Secret to a Long and Happy Life by Hector Garcia and Francesc Miralles.
 I’m currently halfway through my sixth book of 2019 – it feels great to be reading rather than scrolling!

 6. Time for tea

 And finally, my favourite daily ritual is to stop and make a pot of tea.
 I love to focus on the task of tea making and to pause as it brews.
 It’s a calming process to break up the afternoon and it gets me out of my workspace, enabling me to reflect on what I’m working on and consider if any changes need to be made.
 Since working freelance, I’ve built up quite a collection of loose teas.
-My current favourites are Earl Grey by Huffkins and New York breakfast by T2 – delicious!
+My current favourites are Earl Grey by Huffkins and New York Breakfast by T2 – delicious!

 How to build a harmonious week as a freelance creative